Rick-Phoenix/diesel-enum/README.md

 - The [`diesel_enum`] macro automatically implements the following derives on the target enum:
     - [`PartialEq`], [`Eq`], [`Clone`], [`Copy`], [`Hash`], [`Debug`]
     - [`FromSqlRow`](diesel::deserialize::FromSqlRow), [`AsExpression`](diesel::expression::AsExpression), [`ToSql`](diesel::serialize::ToSql), [`FromSql`](diesel::deserialize::FromSql)
+    And also passes the target type to the `#[diesel(sql_type = ...)]` attribute.

+    So an error may occur if trying to set these a second time.

-- When generating a double implementation with `name` and `id`, the `Id` enum will be a full copy of the original one, including all the given macro attributes.
+- When using a double mapping the `Id` enum will be a **full copy** of the original one, including all the given macro attributes.
 If this is an issue, then the enum may only have a name mapping, and the custom id mapping can be implemented manually.

 - When using a double mapping, `check_consistency` will only be generated for the enum with the original name, but it will check the mappings for both the variant names and ids.